 CrossFit and Nursing

 After graduating she was introduced to CrossFit.
 She moved to St. Louis in 2016 and joined a gym with a coach who raised the bar in her training.
-At the same time, Jessica became a traveling nurse at an emergency room in St. Louis.
+At the same time, Jessica became a travelling nurse at an emergency room in St. Louis.

-Since she was a traveling nurse, she had was required to move to another location for 13 weeks after one year of employment, But, she did have the option of taking 13 weeks off.
+Since she was a travelling nurse, she had was required to move to another location for 13 weeks after one year of employment, But, she did have the option of taking 13 weeks off.
 This was perfect for Jessica since the CrossFit competition season is around 13 weeks long.